Léa Salamé

-Léa Salamé (/fr/; born 27 October 1979), née Hala Léa Salamé, is a Lebanese-born French journalist.
-She currently anchors Journal de 20 heures, the 8 o'clock evening news show on France 2.
+Hala Léa Salamé (/fr/; born 27 October 1979) is a French journalist and television and radio host.
+She currently anchors the Journal de 20 heures, the 8 o'clock evening news show on France 2.

 Prior to taking over the evening news hour, Salamé was a longtime presenter on France Inter's morning show including conducting the key 7:50 am radio interview from 2014 to 2025.
 She also presented On n'est pas couché then L'Émission politique and a cultural magazine on France 2.

 She is in a relationship with Place Publique co-president Raphaël Glucksmann, with whom she shares a son, and the two have been described as a "power couple" in France.

 Early life

-Hala Léa Salamé is the daughter of Ghassan Salamé, former Lebanese Minister of Culture and former special advisor to UN Secretary-General Kofi Annan.
+Hala Léa Salamé is the daughter of Ghassan Salamé, Lebanese Minister of Culture and former special advisor to UN Secretary-General Kofi Annan.
 Her mother, Mary Boghossian, is of Armenian descent and a survivor of the Armenian genocide, is the sister of diamond dealers Jean and Albert Boghossian.
 She and her family left Lebanon during the civil war, settling in Paris at age 5 and she acquired French nationality in 1988.

 She began high school at Lycée Saint-Louis-de-Gonzague.
 She entered the École alsacienne in her second year of high school, changing her legal name to simply Léa before entering.

 Léa Salamé studied law at Panthéon-Assas University and Sciences Po.
 She spent a year at New York University, where she was injured in the 11 September 2001 attacks.

 Career

 2003–2014: Public Sénat, France 24 and I-Télé (TV)

-Salamé began her journalism career as an intern on La Chaîne parlementaire working under Jean-Pierre Elkabbach, a friend of her father's, eventually making her deubt a presenter alongside him on Public Sénat.
+Salamé began her journalism career as an intern on La Chaîne parlementaire working under Jean-Pierre Elkabbach, a friend of her father's, eventually making her debut as a presenter alongside him on Public Sénat.
 In September 2006, she started working for newly created French international news TV channel France 24.
 There, she presented La Soirée, a live evening news program, alternating with Antoine Cormery.

 Salamé joined i>Télé in late 2010 and presented a political show, Élysée 2012, in the run-up to the 2012 French presidential election.
 Starting in September 2011, she hosted the evening news with Marc Fauvelle and in September 2012, a political debate programme.
 The next year, she became the host of Ça se dispute ("it's a debate") where she moderated debates between Éric Zemmour and Nicolas Domenach as commentators.